 If someone watches birds, they most likely have a collection of feathers.
 But how are they to admire their findings if they’re tucked away?
 They can’t, and that defeats the purpose of collecting those feathers in the first place.

-But with a few simple displays from you, they’ll be able to admire their collection whenever they like.
+But with a few simple display ideas from you, they’ll be able to admire their collection whenever they like.

-It’s a simple feat, to display feathers.
+It’s a simple feat to display feathers.
 All you really need to do is determine how large of a collection will be displayed.
-Will they need frames, shadow boxes, or to simply stick them in a piece of driftwood?
+Will they need frames, shadow boxes, or simply stick them in a piece of driftwood?

 Try to imagine how their feather collection would fit into their decor.
 It should be easy enough, considering less is more when it comes to home decor.
 A few simple frames should do the trick.
 And if you’re stumped, Pinterest is once again everyone’s best friend.